owlbarn/tutorial/planning.md

 - Every chapter should have a broadly similar style, such as that they all need to have an introduction and conclusion section.

 - NN: do not rely on existing demo; we are not yet-another-book bout NN.

+## Timeline

+@jianxin define the estimated progress using milestones and expected finishing time.
+Let's say we want to finish by the end of 2020, when to get the first draft out and send out for comments and etc.